List of cloud types

-The list of cloud types groups all cloud genera as high (cirro-, cirrus), middle (alto-), multi-level (nimbo-, cumulo-, cumulus), and low (strato-, stratus).
-These groupings are determined by the altitude level or levels in the troposphere at which each of the various cloud types is normally found.
+The list of cloud types groups all genera as high (cirro-, cirrus), middle (alto-), multi-level (nimbo-, cumulo-, cumulus), and low (strato-, stratus).
+These groupings are determined by the altitude level or levels in the [troposphere] at which each of the various cloud types are normally found.
 Small cumulus are commonly grouped with the low clouds because they do not show significant vertical extent.
 Of the multi-level genus-types, those with the greatest convective activity are often grouped separately as towering vertical.
 The genus types all have Latin names.